 “Die Würzburger Universitätskirche 1583-1973.
 Zur Geschichte des Baues und seiner Ausstattung”, Reinhardt Helm, in: “Quellen und Beiträge zur Geschichte der Universität Würzburg”, Bd.
 5, Neustadt a.d.
 Aisch 1976

-Works of art at the Neubaukirche
+Works of art in the Neubaukirche

-Dem Menschen ein Bild: speech by Professor Wolfgang Riedel, Vice-President of the University, on the occasion of the first presentation of the sculptures of Christ and Saint Catherine by Karlheinz Oswald during the Christmas Concert of the University of Würzburg at the Neubaukirche on 10 December 2010 (PDF)
+Dem Menschen ein Bild: speech by Professor Wolfgang Riedel, Vice President of the university, on the occasion of the first presentation of the sculptures of Christ and Saint Catherine by Karlheinz Oswald during the Christmas Concert of the University of Würzburg at the Neubaukirche on 10 December 2010 (PDF)